rick-r/marriage-figaro-norway/captions.md

 di Marcellina]
 Bene, io tutto farò: senza riserve tutto a me palesate.
-"All right leave it to me.
+All right leave it to me.
 I'll make some calls".

 [da sé]